Abstention doctrine: Pullman abstention

 Pullman abstention was the first "doctrine of abstention" to be announced by the Court, and is named for Railroad Commission v.
 Pullman Co., 312 U.S. 496 (1941).
-Concisely, the doctrine holds that "the federal courts should not adjudicate the constitutionality of state enactments fairly open to interpretation until the state courts have been afforded a reasonable opportunity to pass on them."
+The doctrine holds that "the federal courts should not adjudicate the constitutionality of state enactments fairly open to interpretation until the state courts have been afforded a reasonable opportunity to pass on them."
 This doctrine permits a federal court to stay a plaintiff's claim that a state law violates the United States Constitution until the state's judiciary has had an opportunity to apply the law to the plaintiff's particular case.
 The hope is to avoid a federal constitutional ruling by allowing the state courts to construe the law in a way that eliminates the constitutional problem or to rule it void under the state's own constitution.

 For Pullman abstention to be invoked, three conditions must be apparent: